exasim-project/OBR/README.md

     obr run -o fetchCase

 Within `LidDrivenCavity3D/workspace` should now have appeared a multitude of directories (=jobs), which are in the form of a UID eg. `78e2de3e6205144311d04282001fe21f`.
-Each job represents a distinct operation such as modifying the blockMeshDict and call blockMesh including its depencies.
-The order in which operations can be applied are defined by the `config.json`, however, runnning
+Each job represents a distinct operation such as modifying the blockMeshDict and call blockMesh including its dependencies.
+The order in which operations can be applied are defined by the `config.json`, however, running

     obr run -o generate